vincenzocoia/distplyr/README.md

 distributions are built by manipulation, akin to the package `dplyr`.

 **Note**: This package is still in its infancy.
 There are many other critical features to come.
-Expect breaking changes over the first several versions.
+Expect breaking changes as long as this package is marked as “Experimental”.

 ## Design Choices